 Google Waze shares crowdsourced user data with local governments around the world in order to improve traffic management.
-In its Connected Citizens program, Waze provides real-time anonymized crowdsourced traffic data to government departments in exchange for information on public projects like construction, road sensors, and pre-planned road closures.
+In its Connected Citizens program, Waze provides real-time anonymized crowdsourced traffic data to government departments in exchange for information on public projects like construction, road sensors and pre-planned road closures.
 The large amount of traffic data that Waze collects from participating drivers allows for greater precision and accuracy when documenting real-time incidents.
-Participating government agencies use this data to better inform policy or quickly deploy traffic assistance if needed, as a direct result of commuter needs as revealed through Waze.
+Participating government agencies use this data to better inform policy or quickly deploy traffic assistance if needed.

-The Waze Connected Citizens Program is conceived as a two-way data exchange program that provides data freely to particpating municipal leaders.
-Launched in October 2014 with 10 city partners, the program has expanded to more than 63 partners including city, state and country government agencies, nonprofits and first responders.
+The Waze Connected Citizens Program is conceived as a two-way data exchange program that provides data freely to participating municipal leaders.
+Launched in October 2014 with 10 city partners, the program has expanded to more than 63 partners including city, state and federal government agencies, nonprofits and first responders.